 With a creative, innovative, and agile team, Maysalward has implemented project management methodologies and has been SCRUM certified since 2011.

 Adopting OKRs in 2019 as its growth framework has helped Maysalward maintain clear goals and objectives, ensuring everyone is on the same page with the company culture and values.

 Maysalward’s passion for game development has resulted in a loyal player base, which it has maintained through its strong relationship with its live ops team.
 The company is also dedicated to promoting and supporting local and international communities, and has joined forces with the World Health Organization and other leading gaming studios and publishers to launch the #PlayApartTogether initiative during the COVID-19 pandemic. [read more : Link1 Link2]

 Maysalward is also a part of the International Game Developers Association Special Interest Group to assist indie game developers around the world.

-Since 2011, the King Abdullah II Fund for Development has chosen Maysalward to manage several grassroots activities to support and cultivate the local gaming community.
-These include boot camps, developer events, and an annual gaming summit.
-Maysalward also manages the Jordan Gaming lab in different Jordanian cities: Amman, Irbid, Aqaba and Maan, and Karak Zarqa.
+Since 2011, the King Abdullah II Fund for Development has chosen Maysalward to manage several capacity building activities to support and cultivate the local gaming community.
+These include boot camps, developer events, and an annual gaming summit known now as Pocket Gamer Connects Jordan.
+Maysalward also manages the Jordan Gaming lab in different Jordanian cities: Amman, Irbid, Aqaba, Maan, Karak and Zarqa.